Last Updated on: 15th June 2023, 11:05 pm

 Even if it wasn’t illegal to own a Dracula parrot, it’s clear that they wouldn’t make the best pets.
 However, there are alternatives to keeping a pet Dracula parrot.

 Though many are brightly colored, some species look similar to Dracula parrots, with black plumage.
-Here are some examples of gothic-looking parrots that you can legally keep as pets:
+Here are some gothic-looking parrots that you can legally keep as pets:

 - Red-tailed black cockatoo.
-This is an all-black cockatoo species with bright scarlet feathers under the tail.
-These birds are renowned for being calm and quiet pets.
+They have bright scarlet feathers under the tail.

-Never adopt a new pet parrot based on its looks alone.
-Always ensure that its size, personality, care, and space requirements suit you and your home.
+Never adopt a new pet parrot based on its appearance alone.